strapi-community/plugin-redis/README.md

 This plugin utilizes 2 core packages:

 - [ioredis](https://github.com/luin/ioredis) - for all connection management
-- [node-redlock](https://github.com/mike-marcacci/node-redlock) - as a feature for providing cluster aware support to Strapi packages

 These are the primary features that are finished or currently being worked on: